The California Museum

-The California Museum is the state history museum of California, located in its capital city of Sacramento and housed within the Secretary of State building complex.
+The California Museum is the state history museum of the US state of California, located in its capital city of Sacramento and housed within the Secretary of State building complex.
 It is home to the California Hall of Fame.

 Associations

 The California Museum is a member of the American Alliance of Museums, California Association of Museums and Sacramento Association of Museums.
-It is Sacramento's only museum to win the American Alliance of Museum’s Excellence in Exhibition Award (2013).
+It is Sacramento's only museum to win the American Alliance of Museum's Excellence in Exhibition Award (2013).